savease/savea-api-documentation/README.md

 Each error structure contains the following fields:

 * ```parameterName``` The name of the parameter sent in the request.
-* ```error``` A human-readable error message intended for debugging the client application.
-This content might change without any notice.
-This message should not be displayed to an end user.
+* ```errorMessage``` A human-readable error message in the requested language.
+This text is suitable for being displayed to the end user.
+* ```errorDetails``` A technical detailed description of the error.
+This text should only be used for debugging purposes.
 * ```errorId``` A text id identifying the error type.
-This id will never change for a major version of the API.
-This id should be used to create a message to show an end user.
-This id will be one of the following:
+This id can be used to create a custom error message and will be one of the following:

 |Value|Description|Example|
 |-----|-----------|-------|